saurf4ng/eTaPR/README.md

 ## Execution

-Our metric can be executed in the command-line interface; moreover, it is possible to use it with a function call.
+My metric can be executed in the command-line interface; moreover, it is possible to use it with a function call.
 The command-line interface only deals with 'files'; whereas, the functions use both 'files' and 'python lists.'